edu-python-course/happiness-meter/docs/spec.rst

 The Happiness Application is a Django RestFul application designed to monitor the happiness levels of teams and team members.
-It allows users to join teams or leave team their are already members.
-Also it provide a functionality to report **happiness level** once per day for each user.
+It allows users to join teams or leave team they are already members.
+Also, it provides a functionality to report **happiness level** once per day for each user.
 These datas are used to gather the statistics on an average **happiness level** for all teams, per team or per a single user.